Sarah Spain: Career

+Spain launched the first and only daily women's sports podcast, "Good Game with Sarah Spain" in July 2024.
+The show was nominated for "Best Sports Podcast" at the 2025 Ambies Awards for Excellence in Audio, and Spain was honored at the 2025 iHeartPodcast Awards with the Social Impact Award for her work championing equity in sports coverage, equal pay for female athletes, and investment in women's sports.
+Spain also does thrice-daily women's sports reports for all 500 national iHeart radio stations.
+In June of 2025 Spain's first book, "Runs In The Family," was released via Simon & Schuster, co-written with Raiders running backs coach Deland McCullough.

 #MoreThanMean

 In 2016, Spain, along with Chicago sports radio host Julie DiCaro, appeared in a video entitled "More Than Mean," in which unsuspecting, ordinary men read real, degrading tweets directed to Spain and DiCaro to them while sitting face-to-face.
 The video was meant to highlight the sexual harassment, unjust criticism, rape threats, and death threats that female sportscasters face online simply for doing their jobs.
 The four-minute video, produced by Just Not Sports and One Tree Forest Films, won a 2016 Peabody Award in the Public Service category.